gecio/gecio.github.io/docs/_optimist/guided_tour/step12/index.en.md

 ## Usage

-You now should have a reachable VM.
+You should now have a reachable VM.

-To see if all worked correctly, log in to your VM with SSH.
+To check if all worked correctly, log in to your VM with SSH.

 **IMPORTANT**: You can only log in if the specified ssh key exists and is accessible (if it does not work, follow the instructions in [Step 6](/optimist/guided_tour/step06/)).